Ask and Remember: A Questions-Only Replay Strategy for Continual Visual Question Answering: Ablation Study and Analysis

-Using PL distillation alone achieves moderate performance, with AP of 30.72\% on VQAv2 and 29.04\% on NExT-QA, indicating effective feature alignment across tasks.
+Using question-only replay mechanism achieves moderate performance, with AP of 30.72\% on VQAv2 and 29.04\% on NExT-QA, indicating effective knowledge preservation across tasks.
 In contrast, attention distillation alone yields lower AP scores (13.34\% on VQAv2 and 13.24\% on NExT-QA) with high forgetting scores (32.08\% on VQAv2 and 24.56\% on NExT-QA), suggesting limited task adaptation.
-Combining PL and attention distillation achieves the best results, with AP scores of 39.25\% on VQAv2 and 31.70\% on NExT-QA, and the lowest forgetting rates.
+Combining $\mathcal{L}_{\text{QR}}$ and $\mathcal{L}_{\text{ACD}}$ achieves the best results, with AP scores of 39.25\% on VQAv2 and 31.70\% on NExT-QA, and the lowest forgetting rates.

-\circled{2} \textbf{Attention Distillation. }Tab.~\ref{tab:attn_distillation} demonstrates the effectiveness of our proposed {$\mathcal{L}_{\text{Att}}$} within \qstmethodshort{}.
+\circled{2} \textbf{Attention Distillation. }Tab.~\ref{tab:attn_distillation} demonstrates the effectiveness of our proposed {$\mathcal{L}_{\text{ACD}}$} within \qstmethodshort{}.
 Unlike prior methods such as Attn-dist (L1) and Asym-Attn~\citep{pelosin2022towards}, which impose L1 or ReLU+L1 losses on raw attention scores, our approach applies cross-entropy over normalized attention maps. \qstmethodshort{} outperforms previous methods, achieving an AP of 39.25\% and Forgetting of 4.91\% on VQAv2, and an AP of 31.70\% with Forgetting of 2.91\% on NExT-QA.
-These results highlight the importance of preserving distributional consistency in attention maps and avoiding unstructured alignment.
+These results highlight the benefit of distributional consistency in attention maps over unstructured alignment.